About

 In my younger days, besides studying photography at Toronto Metropolitan University, I worked for a time doing freelance jobs.
 And, inspired by photographers such as Robert Frank and Lee Friedlander, I walked the streets looking for interesting scenes, viewing the city with country eyes.
 Around then my friend Bill Knetsch and I established New Image Studio and Gallery in Toronto West Junction, frequently exhibiting the work of TMU teachers and students.

 I’ve been scanning an archive covering thirty years, which has led to five Toronto books: Toronto Flashback (1980-1986) No Money Down – Toronto (1980-1986); Toronto Days; Toronto in Colour: the 1980s; and now, Toronto Hi-Fi.
-Other books: Wish You Were Here.
+Other books: Wish You Were Here, and Found Fields.
 All are for sale at Blurb Books.

 In March, 2018 I had an exhibition at Gallery 310, Toronto Metropolitan University IMA.
 Curated by Don Snyder and Pierre Tremblay, “Toronto Days” included photos from the first three Toronto books.
 Shawn Micallef writes, “What we forget is the slow overlap of time.
 Woolaver’s photos have a lot of 1970s in them: the clothes people wore; the cars on the street; and the general sensibility of the place.
 Looking at them had me thinking about our 2018 city and what remnants from the 2000s, the 1990s, or earlier are still around today.
 It’s hard to see the overlap of time when you’re under and in them, but looking back, as the Toronto Days exhibition lets us do, those layers become apparent.”